davidthings/mocad/tutorial/tutorial.md

 ### Step 4

 And we can end up with quite elaborate structures.
-Where things end up can get pretty confusing after a while, so this is not necessarily the way we want to write this code!
+Pretty confusing too, after a while, so this is not necessarily the way we want to write this code!

 ```